 Board memberBobby is Managing Director of Public Affairs in the UK and Global Director of the Ipsos Social Research Institute.
 Bobby has previously been seconded to the Prime Minister’s Strategy Unit, conducting analyses on life satisfaction and trust in other people, and is a Visiting Senior Research Fellow at the Policy Institute, King’s College London.
 He also sits on several advisory boards for think tanks and universities.

-Board memberRachel is CEO of Corsham Institute (Ci), a not-for-profit organisation helping build trust and confidence in technology.
+Board memberRachel is a digital leader specialising in digital transformation, ethics, skills and inclusion.
+She runs her own consultancy, Neaman Consulting, and has extensive senior leadership experience in the public, private and not-for-profit sectors in the UK and internationally.
 Rachel is also a non-executive member of the Digital Leaders Advisory Board as well as a non-executive member of the DigitalHealth.London and the UKCloud Health Advisory Boards.

 Board memberProfessor Portes is Professor of Economics and Public Policy, King’s College London.
 He is also a Senior Fellow of the Economic and Social Research Council’s ‘UK in a Changing Europe’ initiative.
 He was the Director of the National Institute of Economic and Social Research, as well as Chief Economist to the Department for Work and Pensions and the Cabinet Office.